 Should I Call My Ex?

 One of the main reasons why you might feel like calling your ex is to check whether they are missing you or not.
+Even if they are, they might not be in an agreeable state right away.
 Even if they are, they might not express it right away.
-Even if they are, they might not express it right away.
 Do not be fooled into thinking that they will melt and ask you to come back into their lives.
-If they have not initiated contact from their side, you should not either.
+If they have not initiated contact from their side, you should not reach out either.
 If they broke up with you, they most likely have moved on, and you should too.

 You should only contact your ex if you have unfinished business with them (loans, mortgage, or other important stuff).
 Even if they have not called you yet, take the initiative and call them since it concerns both of you equally.

 If you have broken up with someone, you might have come across the “no-contact” rule.
 It’s the most effective way to get over an ex.

 Breakups are hard because they can leave you with a feeling of dejection.
 You feel that if you talk with sympathy and love, you might turn things in your favor.
 But instead of what you envisioned, chances are they might not want you back.
 So, do not attempt to converse or else that can leave you regretting it.